On the nu-invariant of two-step nilmanifolds with closed G2-structure: Nilmanifolds associated to the Lie algebra h2

-Some final considerations on the odd-signature operator and the Mathai--Quillen current.
-Corollary \ref{cor:odd-signature} in Section \ref{sec:eta-invariants-odd-signature-operator} can be easily adapted to this case by taking $\tilde{T}$ as $\tilde{T}e_7 = -e_7$, and $\tilde Te_i = e_i$ for all $i\neq 7$.
-Since any lattice $\Gamma$ in $G$ is a product lattice $\Gamma' \times \mathbb Ze_7$, this guarantees that the same argument as in the proof Corollary~\ref{cor:odd-signature} works, so all $\eta$-invariants vanish.
+Some final considerations on the eta-invariants and the Mathai--Quillen current.
+Proposition \ref{prop:odd-signature} in Section \ref{sec:eta-invariants} can be easily adapted to this case by taking $\tilde{T}$ as $\tilde{T}e_7 = -e_7$, and $\tilde Te_i = e_i$ for all $i\neq 7$.
+Since any lattice $\Gamma$ in $G$ is a product lattice $\Gamma' \times \mathbb Ze_7$, this guarantees that the same argument as in the proof Proposition~\ref{prop:odd-signature} works, so all $\eta$-invariants vanish.
 Finally, by the results in Lemma \ref{lemma:covariant-derivatives-dirac2} one computes the intrinsic endomorphism $S$:

 and $S(e_7)=0$.
 Hence we can write

 The computation of the Mathai--Quillen current for $\phi$ proceeds in the exact same way as in Section \ref{sec:mathai-quillen-current}.
 The result is again zero as $\nabla^S\phi$ takes values in $\mathbb R^6 \hatotimes SM$ and the curvature form $R^S$ takes values in $\Lambda^2 \mathbb R^6 \hatotimes \Lambda^2SM$, where $\mathbb R^6 = \mathrm{Span}\{e_1,\dots,e_6\}$.
 So all forms $(\nabla^S\phi)^7$, $R^S \cdot (\nabla^S\phi)^5$, $(R^S)^2\cdot (\nabla^S\phi)^3$, and $(R^S)^3 \cdot \nabla^S\phi$ vanish, as the products in the first factors never reach degree $7$.
 It then follows that the same result holds for $e_7\phi$.